ST4NSB/gists-webapp/README.md

 4. type **ng serve**
 5. Now application will run on your localhost (will run on *http://localhost:4200/*)

+!
+Keep in mind that you can only make 60 request per hour, and generally the asp web api will make at least 1, and for each result will make +1.

 ## Functionality
 I've used the ASP web api to make a get request and process the response because it's easier to work with json files using libraries in c#, instead of processing it on frontend (angular).
 Also now angular can have a model class which will just get the curated list of gists coming from the asp web api (angular model classes will be exactly like the C# web api model classes).